Sarahligbe/rancher-task/README.md

 ## Pre-requisites
 1. Two VirtualBox VMs
 2. Rancher installed in the first VM
+3. K3s cluster installed on the second VM using Rancher
-3. Terraform installed on the second VM
+4. Terraform installed on the second VM

 ## Running the project
 1. clone the repository